-IT infrastructure: from multicloud to hybrid cloud
+IT infrastructure intelligence: from multicloud to hybrid cloud

-Infrastructure is not just holding data, it’s generating data – data that can be used to optimize infrastructure performance through automation.
+Infrastructure intelligence is not just holding data, it’s generating data – data that can be used to optimize infrastructure performance through automation.

 While public cloud continues to grow, enterprise data centers still play a key role in most organizations for reasons such as data security and sovereignty, local data access, cost optimization and low latency requirements.
 Organizations are therefore prioritizing a balanced approach between on-premises and hosted private cloud infrastructure, and public cloud.